 - career-focused associate degree programs to prepare graduates for immediate employment in technology-based careers;

-- career exploration studies for students who need additional information about careers and majors;
+- career exploration studies for students who need additional information about and/or preparation for careers and majors;

 - reduced tuition through special federal support that allows deaf and hard-of-hearing students to pay about one-third of RIT’s regular tuition rate.

 If you’re interested in and qualified* for admission into a bachelor’s degree program, you may apply for freshman or transfer admission to more than 90 exciting and challenging majors in one of the other eight colleges at RIT.
 If you are unsure which college fits your interests, you may apply to enter University Studies to explore different bachelor’s degree programs.

 If you would like to enter a bachelor’s degree program in the Kate Gleason College of Engineering, College of Imaging Arts and Sciences, College of Liberal Arts, or College of Science, but need to complete some courses to qualify for admission, you may be eligible to enter pre-baccalaureate studies.

 If you qualify, you also can pursue an associate+bachelor’s degree program that allows you to earn an associate degree and then enroll in a bachelor’s degree program.

 If you’re looking for the fast track to career success, you may choose to pursue a career-focused associate degree program.
 These programs provide an outstanding education in a number of career areas, while at the same time offering you opportunities for study in the arts and sciences.

 If you need additional information about careers and majors before deciding on an associate degree program of study, you may choose the career exploration studies option, which offers you the opportunity to do an intensive career search while developing a better understanding of yourself through career and personal counseling, decision-making classes, and sampling of various majors.
 A career development counselor will assist you in evaluating information and making a career decision.